-My doctoral dissertation examined how social media influenced the work and personal lives of more than 100 academics in the United States.
+My doctoral research examined how social media and "Cancel Culture" influenced the work and personal lives of more than 100 academics in the United States.

 ABOUT THE STUDY

 The popularity of social media has led to an expansion and normalization of surveillance in our culture.
 As people make themselves visible through status updates, photos, and videos, they are watched by others as a means of socialization, professional engagement, and entertainment.
 This exposure is commonly invited and enjoyed; however, since social media collapse audiences and social contexts, it is difficult to know who may view one’s social media activities and how they will be judged.